sschoener/sschoener.github.io/_posts/2025-08-14-c-cpp-compile-time.md

 |MSVC  |24.54s | 35.39s |
 {: .center-table}

 Second, adding a few thousand functions to the same overload set in C++ is a bad idea, regardless of compiler.
 Who could have guessed!
 I've stopped beyond `N=4000`.
 With 4000 overloads, Clang-O2 already takes 6.3s to compile this.
 Interestingly, MSVC fares slightly better when handling unrealistically large overload sets.
-(I doubt this has any effect in reality, to be honest.)
+I doubt this has any effect in reality, to be honest.

-Third, there is virtually no difference between `CppMemberFunc` and `FreeFunc`, on either compiler.
+Third, there is virtually no difference between `CppMember` and `FreeFunc`, on either compiler.
 I thought this was an interesting case to include because in C the name of the function is already sufficient to figure out what to call, whereas in C++ you have to know what type you are invoking it on.

 ## C vs C++
 Compiling the same code as C is almost always faster than compiling it as C++, and the few cases where it is slower the slowdown is indistinguishable from noise.
 The difference between C and C++ is much smaller on Clang than on MSVC.
-The times in the table below are the summed medians across all scenarios.
+The times in the table below are the summed medians across all scenarios (excluding those that only work with C++, of course).

 |      | C, Od  | C++, Od | C, O2   | C++, O2 |
 |------|-------:|--------:|--------:|--------:|